anna-dor-plumsail/documents-docs/source/getting-started/sign-up.rst

 Register account
 ----------------

-First of all you need to `register Plumsail Account <https://auth.plumsail.com/account/Register?ReturnUrl=https://account.plumsail.com/actions/intro>`_.
-This account is used to manage Plumsail Acitons and Plumsail Forms products.
+First of all, you need to `register Plumsail Account <https://auth.plumsail.com/account/Register?ReturnUrl=https://account.plumsail.com/actions/intro>`_.
+This account is used to manage Plumsail Actions and Plumsail Forms products.

 It is better to use your active email address.
-Subsription will be linked to this address.
+The subscription will be linked to this address.

-If you already have account, just sign in to `account.plumsail.com <https://auth.plumsail.com/account/login?returnUrl=https://account.plumsail.com/actions/intro>`_.
+If you already have an account, just sign in to `account.plumsail.com <https://auth.plumsail.com/account/login?returnUrl=https://account.plumsail.com/actions/intro>`_.

 Generate API key
 ----------------